Reproducible software environments

 Creating and managing isolated environments for each of your software projects and sharing descriptions of those environments alongside the relevant code is a great way to make your software and analyses much more reproducible.
 However, “true” computational reproducibility is very difficult to achieve.
 For example, the tools we will use in this lesson only track the dependencies of our software, remaining unaware of other aspects of the software’s environment such as the operating system and hardware of the system it is running on.
 These properties of the environment can influence the running of the software and the results it produces and should be accounted for if a workflow is to be truly reproducible.

-Although there is more that we can do to maximise the reproducibility of our software/workflows, the steps described in this episode are an excellent place to start.
+Although there is more that we can do to maximize the reproducibility of our software/workflows, the steps described in this episode are an excellent place to start.
 We should not let the difficulty of attaining “perfect” reproducibility prevent us from implementing “good enough” practices that make our lives easier and are much better than doing nothing.

 Managing virtual environments R-style

-Instantiating virtual environments in R is multi-step, multi-tool
+Instantiating virtual environments in R is multi-step, multi-tool process.

-process.
 The first step is to rely on RStudio’s R Project feature, which

 begins the process of creating an isolated dependency space.
 In order to